 El Camino is a research-based goal-setting sexual health promotion program developed by Child Trends based on the principles of Positive Youth Development.
 El Camino promotes adolescent sexual health by encouraging youth to set goals, make informed sexual and reproductive health choices that align with those goals, and learn to communicate their sexual health limits.
 The program helps teens develop their own camino, or road, to pursue goals they identify for themselves.

-This fact sheet describes the El Camino curriculum and preliminary results from a pilot test of the program in seven schools and community-based organizations across six cities.
+This fact sheet describes the El Camino curriculum and pre- and post-test results from an evaluation of the program at 11 high schools in Montgomery County, MD from 2020 to 2023.
 El Camino serves high school-aged, English- or Spanish-speaking Latino adolescents who are male, female, or nonbinary—as well as other adolescents from historically excluded neighborhoods in the United States—and has been implemented with a wide range of students ages 13 to 20.

 The El Camino curriculum is developmentally appropriate, active, engaging, and youth-focused.
 It incorporates several unique features that distinguish it from other evidence-based/evidence-informed curricula designed to prevent teen pregnancy and STIs.
 In particular, El Camino’s lessons and activities: